 See Our Score

 In the overview section or as soon as we open the app, Credit Karma allows us to view our score for free from two out of three credit bureaus: Transunion and Equifax.
 The two scores may appear a bit different depending on what has been reported to each.
 When we sign in, we can easily see those three magic numbers.
 We all know how important we need a high credit score to get approved for loans and credit cards.
-If we wanna see what happen when I applied for a credit card with a high credit score, read my previous post: “Credit 101: Banks Treat Us Differently Based on Credit”.
+If we wanna see what happened when I applied for a credit card with a high credit score, read my previous post: “Credit 101: Banks Treat Us Differently Based on Credit”.

 How Do We Rank